GuyTeichman/RNAlysis/docs/source/user_guide.rst

 To choose the statistical test you want to use, utilize the `statistical_test` parameter, which accepts either 'fisher', 'hypergeometric', or 'randomization'.
 If you choose to use a randomization test, you can specify the number of randomization repititions to run using the `randomization_reps` parameter, and set the random seed using the `random_seed` parameter.

-# TODO: update according to the chosen API

 Choose plotting parameters (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 After performing enrichment analysis, RNAlysis will automatically plot a summary of your enrichment results as a bar plot of log-transformed enrichment scores.